SumariK/Benchmarking/Negatives/Swissprot_decoys.md

 # SwissProt-Derived Negative Peptide Generation

-A Python pipeline that generates decoy negative peptides by randomly sampling windows from SwissProt protein sequences, matched to the length distribution of known positive peptides.
+An R pipeline that generates decoy negative peptides by randomly sampling windows from SwissProt protein sequences, matched to the length distribution of known positive peptides.

 ---